anihakutin/anihakutin.github.io/_posts/2018-10-16-hacker_news_api_and_first_time_api_interactions.markdown

-My next step was creating the scraper class and article class and build the menu .
+My next step was creating the scraper class and article class and build the menu.

 The hacker news api is pretty straight forward and it returns a list of article id's for each section requested.